raspberrypi/documentation/installation/installing-images/README.md

 - [Chrome OS](chromeos.md)

-## Boot your new Raspbian
+## Boot your new OS

-You can now insert the SD card into the Pi.
-The default user name is `pi`, with password `raspberry`.
+You can now insert the SD card into the Raspberry Pi and power it up.

-**Note**: Remember the default keyboard layout is qwerty
+For the official Raspbian OS, if you need to enter it, the default user name is `pi`, with password `raspberry`.
+Remember the default keyboard layout is set to UK.

-You should change this password right now by running `passwd`, [as explained here](../../linux/usage/users.md)
+You should change the default password straight away by running `passwd`, [as explained here](../../linux/usage/users.md)